 A thirty-hour program of English and Education courses with no thesis.
 This program also requires a class A secondary school teaching certificate before you complete the M.Ed.
 The program is designed for those who intend to teach at the secondary level throughout their career.
 Completion upgrades your certificate to AA-level.

 More information about the Master of Education program and curriculum may be found in the department's Graduate Guide, available below.

 Master of Liberal Studies

 The MLS is a 36-hour program designed for students who want to learn more about a variety of humanities fields but who do not need a thesis or any sort of education certificate.
 Since no thesis is required, the MLS is not suitable for someone planning on going on toward a Ph.D.
 The MLS is intentionally broad and diversified in its scope; students take a variety of courses from the different humanities departments (Art, English, Music, Communications, History and Political Science and Sociology and Social Work).
 No more than 12 hours from each field is the guideline, but students can appeal to have more courses in a certain field, as long as there is still a variety characteristic of a master's in liberal studies.
 See the current online graduate catalog for more specific details.

-Please feel free to download the PDF below; it contains an overview of the graduate programs offered by the Department of English.
+Please feel free to download the PDF below; it contains an overview of the graduate programs offered by the Department of English and Philosophy.

 Graduate Program Status Sheets

 You may download any of the four program-specific status sheets by clicking on the links below.